FuturFusion/migration-manager/README.md

 * Windows VMs:
   - Disks with BitLocker need to be decrypted before migration process can start
-    - "Default" encryption transparently handled via `dislocker`
-    - TODO: Detect if BitLocker is active prior to starting migration
+    - TODO: Automate detection of BitLocker in VM and run `Suspend-BitLocker -MountPoint "C:" -RebootCount 1` if needed just prior to final migration disk sync
-    - TODO: Take user-supplied BitLocker password and use to mount
   - viogpudo may have an issue when injected: https://github.com/virtio-win/kvm-guest-drivers-windows/issues/1102
     - Manually installing after the fact works just fine; ignoring for the moment